jakecoffman/graph/README.md

 The `optimization` directory contains algorithms that find an optimal solution to a problem that doesn't have a single clear goal.

+## Adversarial

+The `adversarial` directory contains algorithms that require an opponent.

 ## Bitset